 - The learner’s learning needs – what they need to learn – which aspects they need to improve

 - Their support needs – how will they best learn.
-This involves both ways in which the learner is likely to learn most happily and effectively and the kind of help they will most value
+This involves both ways in which the learner is likely to learn most happily and

 INITIAL ASSESSMENT TOOLKIT –